Saturday, October 31, 2009

 Tricks and treats

 Ethan may not have the dark hair and tall, skinny frame of the time-traveling Doctor, but he definitely has the attitude.
 And great hair, don't you think?
-His mom, well, heaven knows she looks nothing like any of his assistants (and wouldn't last 5 seconds with a Dalek), but she's up for a lark.
+His mom, well, heaven knows she looks nothing like any of the Doctor's assistants (and wouldn't last 5 seconds with a Dalek), but she's up for a lark.
 And we love driving people crazy with our bad British accents.

 And this is Patrick!
 We should have gotten a picture of the two of them together.
 They're less than two years apart, but Patrick is 6'3".
 Ethan is...not.
 And I don't need to add that Patrick's mother is a professional artist and overall creative genius.
 This costume was even more amazing in person (and when worn frontwards)*.
 The tiny trick-or-treaters out tonight were pretty excited to see this guy running around!